 The CWA prohibits the discharge of oil or hazardous substances in navigable waters and imposes strict liability in the form of penalties for any unauthorized discharges.
 It also imposes substantial liability for the costs of removal, remediation and damages and complements the remedies available under the more recently enacted OPA 90 and CERCLA, discussed above.
 The U.S. Environmental Protection Agency ("EPA") regulates the discharge in U.S. ports of ballast water and other substances incidental to the normal operation of vessels.
-Under EPA regulations, commercial vessels greater than 79 feet in length are required to obtain coverage under the Vessel General Permit, or "VGP," to discharge ballast water and other wastewater into U.S. waters by submitting a Notice of Intent, or "NOI."
+Under EPA regulations, commercial vessels greater than 79 feet in length are required to obtain coverage under the National Pollutant Discharge Elimination System ("NP-DES") Vessel General Permit, or "VGP," to discharge ballast water and other wastewater into U.S. waters by submitting a Notice of Intent, or "NOI."
 The VGP requires vessel owners and operators to comply with a range of best management practices and reporting and other requirements for a number of incidental discharge types and incorporates current U.S. Coast Guard requirements for ballast water management, as well as supplemental ballast water requirements.
-We have submitted NOIs for our vessels operating in U.S. waters and will likely incur costs to meet the requirements of the VGP.
-In addition, various states have enacted legislation restricting ballast water discharges and the introduction of non-indigenous species considered to be invasive.
-These and any similar ballast water discharge restrictions enacted in the future could increase the costs of operating in the relevant waters.
+We have submitted NOIs for our vessels operating in U.S. waters and anticipate incurring costs to meet the requirements of the VGP.
+In addition, various states have enacted legislation restricting ballast water discharge restrictions enacted in the future could increase the costs of operating in the relevant waters.

-The EPA recently released a draft of the 2013 VGP.
-The draft 2012 VGP would require most vessels to meet numeric ballast water discharge limits based on a staggered schedule based on the first dry docking after Jan.
-1, 2014, or Jan.
-1, 2016 (depending on vessel ballast capacity).
-The 2013 draft VGP would also impose more strict technology-based limits in the form of best management practices for discharges related to oil-to-sea interfaces and require routine inspections, monitoring, reporting, and recordkeeping.
-The requirements of the 2013 VGP could require vessel modifications, the installation of ballast treatment equipment, or otherwise increase the costs of our operations.
+The EPA recently proposed a draft of the 2013 VGP, which is expected to be finalized in March 2013 and become effective in December 2013.
+The 2013 VGP would require most vessels to meet numeric ballast water discharge limits based on a staggered schedule based on the first dry docking after January 1, 2014, or January 1, 2016 (depending on vessel ballast capacity).
+The 2013 VGP would also impose more strict technology-based limits in the form of best management practices for discharges related to oil-to-sea interfaces and require routine inspections, monitoring, reporting, and recordkeeping.
+The 2013 VGP could also require vessel modifications, the installation of ballast treatment equipment, or otherwise increase the costs of operating in the relevant waters.

-The U.S. Clean Air Act
+U.S. Air Emission Requirements